Principal Investigator

 Valerie Thurston – MS Student

 Valerie obtained her BS in Environmental Biology in 2022 from the University of Dayton.
-She briefly worked as a lab tech before beginning her Master’s Program in the fall of 2022.
+She briefly worked as a lab technician before beginning her Master’s Program in the fall of 2022.
 She is now researching old-field succession with a particular interest in native and invasive plant species.

 Madelaine Gregory – MS Student

 Madelaine completed her Environmental Biology degree in 2022 at the University of Dayton.
 As an undergraduate, she worked as a lab technician and a project leader for a study on mycorrhizal colonization in bur oak seedlings.
-Using this project as a starting point, Madelaine will be focusing on forest succession in a post agricultural field, with a particular interest in studying the interactions between the oak seedlings, microbial community, and soil composition.
+Using this project as a starting point, Madelaine will be focusing on forest succession in a post agricultural field, with a particular interest in studying the interactions between planted oak seedlings, the microbial community, and soil composition.

 Staff